JatinderSingh24/FibonacciDifference/README.md

 Example: X = 34 returns 0.

-Explanation: X is a fibonacci number, therefore the program returns 0.
+Explanation: 34 is a fibonacci number, therefore the program returns 0.